CnW Software to recovery Unix partitions

 Unlike FAT32, and NTFS, Unix comes in many different flavours.
 The most popular one is probably Linux, followed by implementations on a Sun.

 The basic structure of Unix based file systems is very similar, and actually very simple, but there are differences between versions that have arisen as disks have got larger, and for optimization.
 The variations that CnW Recovery handles are current limited, but this list will grow.
-Basic support for XFS was added with V2.65.
-Support for Reiser FS will be part of V3.0 release
+Deleted files for support for XFS on V3.07.
+It should be noted that a single Linux system can have several disks, all with different file systems, and often multiple file systems on a single disk (in different partitions).

 Basic Unix Structure